Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[8])

 From the regressional sepal scatterplot above we can easily distinguish the Iris setosa data points, but Iris versicolor and Iris verginica cannot be easily so distinguished based on their sepal width and sepal length.
 The sepal length and sepal width are somewhat correlated but still, not greatly so.
-We can aslo see that the setosa, is completely separated since they have small sepal length and small sepal width compared to the other species.
+We can also see that the setosa, is completely separated since they have small sepal length and small sepal width compared to the other species.

-The real issue is that the virgincia and versicolor species are mixed apart.
+It seems the real issue is that the virgincia and versicolor species are mixed apart.
 Therefore we will flip to the other side of the Iris scatterplot coin which demonstrates a very positive linear correlation between petal length and petal width across all 3 species.
 We can also see that the iris data is neatly partitioned among the 3 species and forms a very nice strong correlation line (See Index[9] output below).

 <img src="https://image.ibb.co/mWmzAS/Index9.png" alt="Index9" border="0" />

 (Index[9])

-I went a little further by building on the correlational features of the Iris variables by illustrating their anatomical relationships.
-Here I used the Seaborn library to program Python to generate a "heatmap".
+To build on the correlational features of the iris scatterplots, I went further with the flower variables to illustrate their relationships in a different way.
+Here, I used the Seaborn library to program Python to generate a "heatmap".
-This heatmap would output a matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below).
+The heatmap produces an output matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below).

 <img src="https://image.ibb.co/krMGqS/Index10.png" alt="Index10" border="0" />

 (Index[10])

-From the matrix figure above, we can see a very strong positive correlation between sepal length and petal length, while the strongest negative correlation can be seen between petal length and sepal width.
+From the heatmap above, we can see a very strong positive correlation between sepal length and petal length, while the strongest negative correlation can be seen between petal length and sepal width.
-We can see that sepal length and sepal width also show a weak negative correlation, while petal width and petal length show a very strong positive correlation.
+Sepal length and sepal width also show a rather weak negative correlation, while petal width and petal length show a very strong positive correlation.
-It seems true that species with a larger petal length will have tend to have large petal width as well.
+Indeed, it seems true that species with larger petal lengths tend to have larger petal widths as well.
-Indeed, this analysis bolsters similar our observations from the previous scatterplots and also suggests that species of iris flower can be more easily identified using petals compared to sepals [13].
+This analysis bolsters our observations from the previous scatterplots and seems to suggest that species of iris flower can be more easily identified using petals compared to sepals [13].

 Because the Iris dataset is of the multivariate type, I felt it appropriate to paint a more elaborate graphical picture which would show multiple clusters of Iris data measurements.
 For this task, "Andrews curves" allowed me to plot multivariate data as a large number of curves that are created using the attributes of samples as coefficients.